GallVp/pytest2nf-test/README.md

 # pytest2nf-test

 Converts a Nextflow component pytest to nf-test.
-The Antlr grammar and associated Java classed are taken from the [nextflow/language-server](https://github.com/nextflow-io/language-server).
+The Antlr grammar and associated Java classes are taken from the [nextflow/language-server](https://github.com/nextflow-io/language-server).
 The converter code is written in Kotlin which is compiled into Java byte code for execution on Java Runtime.

 ## Assumptions